digitalTraceData/digitalTraceData.github.io/project.md

 - Run a text classification model of your choice from [Hugging Face](https://huggingface.co/models) on the data collected in the first assignment.
 These models classify text, for example detecting the presence of hate speech, political leaning, personality traits or different emotions.
 The model should be appropriate to answer your research question.
 If you would like to use LLMs (e.g., GPT-5) for labeling, you can look at the materials [here](https://sodascience.github.io/workshop_llm_data_collection/).
 Please be aware that using LLMs costs money (for a typical project in the course, usually less than one euro).
 - Reflect on the biases you expect during the labeling process, and the origin of those biases.
 - Participate in the third peer-review workshop (week 6) to discuss your progress.
 Prepare a few slides with your progress, make sure the slides indicate who worked on what topics, and bring 2-3 questions you want feedback on.
 The teacher may ask any group member the checkpoint questions below, and we expect everyone in the group to be able to answer them:
-  - What label or construct is your model trying to detect, what data was the model trained on, and how well does that match your own data, language, platform, and research question?
+  - What construct is your model trying to detect, what data was the model trained on, and how well does that match your own data, language, platform, and research question?
-  - How will you check model quality and bias, for example with manual coding, false positives and false negatives, subgroup or platform differences, class imbalance, sarcasm, multimodal content, or preprocessing choices?
+  - How will you check model quality and bias?
   - What are the main ethical and PRIDE issues in your project (consent, legal basis, sensitive data, vulnerable groups, re-identification, contextual integrity, data minimization, or possible harm), and what concrete decisions reduce those risks?
 - Reflect on how you would expand the study to tackle these issues.
 What type of data would you need to collect?
 - Complete the [PRIDE Questionnaire for approval Single Study](https://ferb.sites.uu.nl/wp-content/uploads/sites/432/2025/05/PRIDE-Questionnaire-for-approval-Single-Study.docx), which helps conduct the project in an ethically responsible manner and in accordance with legislation.